nickassafkirk/Cartel-Coffee/README.md

 1. On the right hand side of the repository page you will see options to watch, star or fork.
 Click Fork.
 1. This will create a copy of the project in a new repository within your github account.
 1. Once the fork has been created in your github account, it can then be cloned to your prefered editor using one of the methods outlined above.
-1. After changes have been made locally they can be submitted via pull request for aprroval and inclusion in the original project.
+1. After changes have been made locally they can be submitted via pull request for approval and inclusion in the original project.

 ---